 \subsubsection{Discussions on the Number of Clusters}

 According to Algorithm~\ref{alg:FSA}, in order to learn and visualize an FSA, we need to set the cluster number $k$ or equally, the number of states in FSA.
-Note that more clusters mean each cluster contains less hidden state points.
-A trivial example is that the number of clusters is equal to the number of hidden state points, then the state transition in FSA resembles the way that hidden state points transit in RNNs.
+Note that more clusters means each cluster contains less hidden state points.
+A trivial example is that the number of clusters is equal to the number of hidden state points, and then the state transition in FSA resembles the way that hidden state points transit in RNNs.
 So the performance of FSA should be close to that of RNNs when $k$ is large enough.
-Nevertheless, we hope the number of states in FSA to be as small as possible to prevent over-fitting, increase efficiency and reduce complexity so as to be easily interpreted by human beings.
-Thus achieving high accuracy with small number of clusters is a good characteristic and we are attempting to make the number of clusters as small as possible with guaranteed classification performance.
+Nevertheless, we hope the number of states in FSA to be as small as possible to prevent over-fitting, increase efficiency and reduce complexity so as to be easily simulated by human beings.
+Thus, achieving high accuracy with small number of clusters is a good characteristic and we are attempting to make the number of clusters as small as possible with guaranteed classification performance.

 In the task ``0110", we set the number of clusters $k$ varying from 2 to 64 (we accumulate $4\times16=64$ hidden points since we only have 16 sequences in validation data and each sequence contains 4 numbers).
 Table~\ref{table:accuracy of 0110} gives the number of clusters required when the accuracy of FSAs learned from the four RNNs first achieves 1.0 which means perfectly identifying all 0110 sequences.
-We can see that among all four RNN models, FSA learned from MGU always achieves the accuracy 1.0 with the smallest number of clusters in each trial or on average.
+We can see that among all four RNN models, FSA learned from MGU always achieves the accuracy 1.0 with the smallest number of clusters in each trial.
 Specifically, on average, for LISOR-k the FSA learned from MGU firstly achieves accuracy 1.0 when the number of clusters is 6 followed by that of SRN at cluster number 11.
 The third one is the FSA learned from GRU with 11.2 clusters, and the final one is that of LSTM with 14.6.
 For LISOR-x, the corresponding numbers of clusters are 6, 10.6, 19.6 and 25.2, respectively.
 We can see that the cluster method k-means-x does not bring too many merits on this simple task compared to k-means++.
 It reduces the number of clusters of FSA learned from SRN but increases those of FSAs learned from GRU and LSTM.
-This phenomenon can be explained that due to the simpleness of this task, k-means++ already performs well enough, and thus k-means-x does not have space to improve.
+This phenomenon can be explained that k-means++ already performs well enough due to the simplicity of this task, and thus k-means-x does not have space to improve.